SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 ## Transfer Cancel

-The Transfer Cancel request message is not used for REPP.
+The Transfer Cancel request message is not used for RPP.

 Example XML Domain Cancel Transfer response: